 I love Pinterest dearly.
-Without it, my life would be less colorful, less creative, and—more importantly—I may have never discovered that the cure for deodorant stains lay in my jean drawer.
+Without it, my life would be less colorful, less creative, and—more importantly—I may have never discovered that the cure for deodorant stains lay in my jeans drawer.
 Genius.
 But sometimes Pinterest leads me astray with false promises—particularly when it comes to beauty tutorials—and I’m left with sad, confused feelings and (in one unfortunate instance) bleeding gums.
 The thing about these beauty tutorials is that they’re not always the most reliable.

 Thus, I took it upon myself to find out whether or not three popular wavy hair tutorials really work.
 Because even though we all have as many hours in a day as Beyoncé (yup, pinned this phrase to my “Inspiring Quotes” board), we are, unfortunately, not all Beyoncé—and thus, we must be especially discerning with our precious time.
-Keep scrolling to see the results of my Pinterest-inspired wavy hair experiment!
+Keep scrolling to see the results of my Pinterest-inspired wavy hair experiment.

 First off, I’d like to begin with a disclaimer: My hair holds curls and waves really, really well.
 Basically, I have what you might imagine is the opposite of stereotypical “Asian” hair—my roots are naturally brown, not black, my hair texture is slightly coarse, and, when curled, it will stay that way until I decide to wash it next (which might be, like, days later depending on the status of whatever BBC drama I’m currently watching).

 For my first wavy hair experiment, I decided to follow this tutorial, which calls for wet hair, bobby pins, and some styling spray.
-I stepped out of the shower, let my hair air dry for a couple of minutes, and spritzed my hair with Redken’s Fashion Waves 07 Texturizing Sea Spray ($19).
+I stepped out of the shower, let my hair air dry for a couple of minutes, and spritzed my hair with Redken’s Fashion Waves 07 Texturizing Sea Spray (Discontinued).
 Then, I divided my hair into four sections and twisted them into small buns, holding them in place with a bobby pin each.
 Finally, I dug my old hair dryer from the depths of my bathroom cabinet, and blasted my (hair) buns on high heat for about 10 minutes, during which I caught up on my Instagram feed and the daily headlines.

 After 10 minutes, I unfurled my hair buns (they were still damp), separated them gently, and scrunched Tresemmé’s 24 Hour Body Foaming Mousse ($6) throughout.
 A final spritz of wave spray and I was out the door, damp strands be damned.